 The most important thing you can do for your boat in the off-season is to equip it with a quality cover.
-Even if you store your boat under a carport or in a garage, you should still use a cover.
+Even if you store your boat under a carport or in a garage, you should get a cover for your boat.
 A cover provides protection from many things: UV rays, water, dirt/debris, mold/mildew, etc. In addition, they also help keep out rodents like mice who would love to have a snack on your seat cushions or wiring.
 In this article, I hope to give you everything you need to make an informed decision about which cover is right for you and your boat.

 Storage vs. Travel Covers